SANTA CRUZ PERSONAL INJURY ATTORNEY –

 Once the facts and information related to your case and damages are determined, an analysis of local jury verdicts and settlements becomes crucial information as well.
 For example, if a Santa Cruz jury just returned a verdict with a specific dollar amount for the same injury you are now suffering, that information can be vital to a successful settlement.

 HOW DO YOU NEGOTIATE WITH THE INSURANCE COMPANY TO OBTAIN THE DAMAGES?

 Santa Cruz Personal Injury Attorney Michael Rehm will negotiate with the insurance company in regards to a fair settlement.
 This generally starts by sending the insurance company a letter that you have a lawyer.
-Once all of the information from the above section is determined, it is time to negotiate.
+Once all of the reports, medical records and insurance information is obtained, negotiations will begin.
 If you have all of your facts straight, negotiating should not be extremely difficult.
 Keep in mind the injured is an innocent victim.
 You did not do anything wrong.
 Medical bills are expensive.

 That is not your fault, blame the hospitals.
 It's not your fault you missed work, couldn't exercise, or spend quality time with loved ones.
 So the negotiations should not be contentious, but many times they can be.
 At that point, it is generally advantageous to sue in court.
 Your personal injury attorney will then get the chance to talk with the defense attorney about the case, who are generally more realistic about settlements than the insurance adjuster.
 If the other side is acting unreasonable, there should never be a fear of a jury trial.
 Santa Cruz Personal Injury Lawyer Michael Rehm has extensive courtroom experience throughout California and New York, so he is more than willing to go to trial, if that is what it takes.